minio/minio/docs/config/README.md

 ### Domain

-By default, Minio supports path-style requests which look like http://mydomain.com/bucket/object.
-MINIO_DOMAIN environmental variable is used to enable virtual-host-style requests.
-If the request `Host` header matches with `(.+).mydomain.com` then the mattched pattern `$1` is used as bucket and the path is used as object.
+By default, Minio supports path-style requests that are of the format http://mydomain.com/bucket/object.
+MINIO_DOMAIN environment variable is used to enable virtual-host-style requests.
+If the request `Host` header matches with `(.+).mydomain.com` then the matched pattern `$1` is used as bucket and the path is used as object.
 More information on path-style and virtual-host-style [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAPI.html)
 Example:

 ```sh